Sultan Palace is one of Zanzibar's most elegant lodges.

 Sultan Palace: Our full report

-The Ocean and Garden suites are a good size and very comfortable.
+The Ocean and Garden suites are a good size and perfectly comfortable.
 The former have superb views of the oceans, while the latter offer a sliver of a sea view.
 The Imperial suites are simply vast, with two double beds and a huge bathroom.
 All of the suites are furnished with tasteful antiques, Zanzibari materials, hand-painted tiles and carved wooden doors.

 Every room also has a large double bed covered with applique cushions and throws, and big French windows that open out onto a private wooden terrace with loungers – perfect for some peace and quiet.
 Rooms are colour-coordinated with the bedspread, room-information folder and even the hairdryer all matching!
 All have a mini-fridge and a digital safe, as well as an umbrella.

 From the rooms, a winding path leads down to the beach where there are plenty of loungers and shade.
 There is also a laid-back beach bar and restaurant where lunch is served.

 A handful of activities are on offer at Sultan Palace.
 The hotel has a boat that it uses for snorkeling trips, and a dugout canoe for visiting the mangroves at Michamvi Kae.
 Deep-sea fishing and diving can also be arranged.
 There’s also a pool table in a small room just off from the lounge.

 Ideal length of stay: 4–5 nights would be ideal.

 Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it’s a further one-hour drive from Stone Town to Sultan Palace.

 Owner: Independent / Owner Run